joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 You delivered a single page and loaded a multi-faceted experience.
 No page refreshes.
 No delays between requests.
 Often broke the back button and caching was a problem more than a solution.

-Think of it like Angular a decade later.
+Think of it like Angular a decade before Angular.

 What sucked about Flash was you had to load the entire site at once and there was only the one route to share with someone.
-If I wanted you to see a specific portion of a site, I had tell you how to navigate there and you’d have to wait for the entire site to be downloaded even if you were only going to a small sub area.
+If I wanted you to see a specific portion of a site, I had to tell you how to navigate there and you’d have to wait for the entire site to be downloaded even if you were only going to a small sub area.

 Eventually things advanced to the point we could request images, text, and other files when we needed them instead of it all being part of the initial download.
 We were also able to use [.JS](JavaScript) to update the routes using [fragments](https://en.m.wikipedia.org/wiki/URI_fragment) (hash).
 Now I could keep my assets on the server and “make calls” to retrieve them when needed.
 Further, you could send me `http://yourdomain.com/#about`, load a minimal experience to let me know something’s happening grab the route and determine which view I was supposed to see.